 Given the global nature of Teracloud’s customers, we often need to learn new tricks or adapt our practices to different geographical locations.
-The last several weeks I have been working for a customer who has an application in AWS Cloud with users in both USA and China.
-The process of setting up the infrastructure to provide an excellent user experience in both locations was not exempt of problems.
-The aim of this article is to share my experience in this tricky endeavour.
+For the last several weeks I have been working for a client who has an application in AWS Cloud with users in both, USA and China.
+The process of setting up the infrastructure to provide an excellent user experience in both locations was challenging.
+This article aims to share my experience in this tricky endeavour.

-AWS China has two regions, Beijing (with 2 availability zones) which is operated by Sinnet, and Ningxia (with three availability zones) which is operated by NWCD.
-Amazon Web Services has collaborated with Chinese local partners to comply with the China’s regulatory and legal requirements that they couldn’t satisfy on its own .
+AWS China has two regions: Beijing (with 2 availability zones) operated by Sinnet, and Ningxia (with three availability zones), operated by NWCD.
+Amazon Web Services has collaborated with Chinese local partners to comply with China’s regulatory and legal requirements that they couldn’t satisfy on its own.

 Let's see some of the main differences between AWS Global and AWS China:

 There is no direct connection between AWS China regions and AWS global.

 The amount of service available in China is smaller compared to other regions.
 For example, at the time this publication was written, Fargate, EKS, EFS, AWS Secrets Manager, and many more are not available in AWS China.

 The user accounts of AWS China are different from AWS global because are in a completely separated infrastructure.

 AWS China has no access to global Route53 service.